 - App Service Certificates - you pay when you purchase one in Azure and when you renew it each year.

-- IP-based SSL connections - There's an hourly charge for each IP-based SSL connection, but some Standard tier or above gives you one IP-based SSL connection for free.
-SNI-based SSL connections are free.
+- IP-based TLS connections - There's an hourly charge for each IP-based TLS connection, but some Standard tier or above gives you one IP-based TLS connection for free.
+SNI-based TLS connections are free.

 If you integrate App Service with another Azure service, you may need to consider charges from these other services.
 For example, if you use Azure Traffic Manager to scale your app geographically, Azure Traffic Manager also charges you based on your usage.
 To estimate your cross-services cost in Azure, see Pricing calculator.

 Want to optimize and save on your cloud spending?

 Azure services cost money.
 Azure Cost Management helps you set budgets and configure alerts to keep spending under control.
 Analyze, manage, and optimize your Azure costs with Cost Management.
 To learn more, see the quickstart on analyzing your costs.

 What if my app needs more capabilities or features?